Givo29/timediff/README.md

 # TimeDiff

 A simple package, relying on no external packages, that extends the standard time package to provide powerful datetime diffing functions.
-Loosely modelled after the diff function from the [Luxon.js](https://moment.github.io/luxon/#/) package.
+Inspired by the diff function from the [Luxon.js](https://moment.github.io/luxon/#/) package.

 ## Installation